 Pink’s basic premise is that most people aren’t motivated by rewards, but instead by intrinsic motivations based on their desires for mastery, self-improvement, or accomplishment in their work.
 Yes, money plays a factor, but usually only at a basic level; meaning their basic money requirements must be met so they can focus on their work.

-So our old model of do-something, get-a-reward, what he calls "Motivation 2.0," is broken in the economy we have of today, where the cost of creation have declined so dramatically, which has given rise to "Motivation 3.0," where intrinsic motivations (desire for mastery, self-improvement, or accomplishment) are really the driving force behind how to make people excel to produce the best results.
-The old models are broken, Pink argues, it's time to revise the motivational models in our economy, and what helps us work at peak performance.
+So our old model of do-something, get-a-reward, what he calls “Motivation 2.0,” is broken in the economy we have today, where the cost of creation has declined so dramatically, which has given rise to “Motivation 3.0,” where intrinsic motivations (desire for mastery, self-improvement, or accomplishment) are really the driving force behind how to make people excel in producing the best results.
+The old models are broken, Pink argues, it’s time to revise the motivational models in our economy, and what helps us work at peak performance.

 As with all blog posts I write, whenever I explore a concept, it’s important to bring it back into the solar industry in the US.
 This one’s easy.
 Ask yourself, what drives you?
 Why did you leave the industry you were in and come into the solar industry?

 If you’re like me, it wasn’t the money (how many folks complain about razor-thin margins and the “solarcoaster?”
 Ever heard of GTM’s “dead pool“?).
 I was making a very comfortable living in banking, taking nice vacations, and enjoying good food and wine and plenty of time with family and friends.